Extension Logo

 Pollinators help plants that bring us food and other resources.
 By carrying pollen from one plant to another, pollinators fertilize plants and allow them to make fruit or seeds.
 Pollinator health is critical to our food system and the diversity of life across the world.

-Bees are one of the most well-known pollinators, but there are a variety of other pollinators including ants, flies, beetles, birds and more!
+Bees are one of the most well-known pollinators, but there are a variety of other pollinators including ants, flies, beetles, and birds.

 • Plant flowers with pollen and nectar.